-With the widget on the right you can find accurate advice for the real-time travel times based on your current location.
+With the widget on the right, you can find accurate advice for real-time travel times based on your current location.
 This application will help you when you are not sure which bus or tram you can take from your location.

-We are always interested to find out about our visitors experiences.
-Please Let us know what you thought of the van Gogh Museum and help fellow travelers!
+We are always interested to find out about our visitor's experiences.
+Please Let us know what you thought of the van Gogh Museum and help fellow travellers!